pooyanosk1382/DataScienceAndMachineLearning/README.md

 ## Data preprocesssing in python

 ### Library
-There are some useful library such as numpy, matplotlib, pandas and the most useful sklearn
+There are some useful libraries such as numpy, matplotlib, pandas and the most useful sklearn.

 ### Function
 __SimpleImputer__ use to take care of missing data.